In a nod to JFK, Biden pushing 'moonshot' to fight cancer

 Still, Biden has tried to maintain momentum for investments in public health research, including championing the Advanced Research Projects Agency for Health, modeled after similar research and development initiatives benefiting the Pentagon and intelligence community.

-On Monday, Biden will announce Dr. Renee Wegrzyn as the inaugural director of ARPA-H, which has been given the task of studying treatments and potential cures for cancers, Alzheimer’s, diabetes and other diseases.
-He will also announce a new National Cancer Institute scholars’ program to provide resources to early-career scientists studying treatments and cures for cancer.
+On Monday, Biden announced Dr. Renee Wegrzyn as the inaugural director of ARPA-H, which has been given the task of studying treatments and potential cures for cancers, Alzheimer’s, diabetes and other diseases.
+He also announced a new National Cancer Institute scholars’ program to provide resources to early-career scientists studying treatments and cures for cancer.

+In Boston, Biden also spoke at Logan International Airport to highlight spending from last year's bipartisan infrastructure law.

+“We risk losing our edge as a nation to China, and the rest of the world is catching up," he said.
+"That stops now, with investments like we’re celebrating here today.”

 Experts agree it’s far too early to say whether these new blood tests for finding cancer in healthy people will have any effect on cancer deaths.
 There have been no studies to show they reduce the risk of dying from cancer.
 Still, they say setting an ambitious goal is important.

 Carnival said the National Cancer Institute Study was designed so that any promising diagnostic results could be swiftly put into widespread practice while the longer-term study — expected to last up to a decade — progresses.
-She said the goal was to move closer to a future where cancers could be detected through routine bloodwork, potentially replacing more invasive and burdensome procedures like colonoscopies, and therefore saving lives.
+She said the goal was to move closer to a future where cancers could be detected through routine bloodwork, potentially reducing the need for more invasive and burdensome procedures like colonoscopies, and therefore saving lives.

 Scientists now understand that cancer is not a single disease, but hundreds of diseases that respond differently to different treatments.
 Some cancers have biomarkers that can be targeted by existing drugs that will slow a tumor’s growth.
 Many more targets await discovery.